............................

 Scott Building

-Not a lot to say about Winnipeg's election.
-We're happy with what we've had for the past four years, obviously !
+There's not much to say about last night's Winnipeg civic election.
+Apparently we've been happy with what we've had for the past four years !

 As Curtis pointed out last week, the winds of change were blowing in the Wheat City.
 Congrats to Shari Decter Hirst on being elected the first female mayor of Brandon.
-Her victory comes just shy of the 75th anniversary of Brandon electing their first woman alderman.
+Her victory comes just shy of the 75th anniversary of that city electing its first female alderman.

 Rhoda Power Tennant